Competitive pricing analysis: 6 steps to do it right

 You've done the hard work of analyzing the competitive landscape.
 You understand where you stand and have identified opportunities.

-Now, turn those insights into reality with Orb, the infrastructure built to execute your pricing vision.
-Orb doesn't gather pricing data — it empowers you to act on it, transforming your competitive pricing analysis into a growth engine.
+Now, turn those insights into reality with Orb, the billing infrastructure built to execute your pricing vision.
+Orb empowers you to act on your pricing data, transforming your competitive pricing analysis into a growth engine.
 With Orb, you can:

-- Configure new pricing logic with agility: Move beyond static limitations.
-Orb's flexible platform, featuring Orb RevGraph and the intuitive Orb SQL Editor, allows your business teams to define and launch pricing models — tiers, usage-based rules, bundles, and more — without waiting for engineering.
+• Configure new pricing logic with agility: Move past the limitations of legacy billing systems.
+Orb's flexible platform allows your business teams to define and launch a variety of pricing models, including tiers, usage-based rules, bundles, and more, without engineering.

 Experiment with different structures and adapt to market demands at your speed.
 This agility, a key differentiator of Orb, lets you fine-tune your monetization strategies based on your competitive pricing analysis findings.

-- Bill accurately on any metric: Eliminate revenue leakage and build trust with precise billing.
-Orb's architecture, powered by the robust Orb RevGraph, ensures accurate tracking and billing on any metric that matters to your business — API calls, seats, GBs transferred, custom events, and more.
+• Bill accurately on any metric: Orb's architecture, powered by Orb RevGraph, provides accurate tracking and billing on any metric that matters to your business: API calls, seats, GBs transferred, custom events, and more.

 Bill your customers based on the true value they receive, aligning your revenue with usage data.
 This accuracy, a core benefit of Orb, confirms that the insights from your competitive pricing analysis translate into correct and auditable invoices.

-- Launch pricing experiments without engineering bottlenecks: Stop letting rigid systems slow down innovation.
+• Launch pricing experiments without risking revenue: Pricing innovation doesn’t have to be risky.
 Orb Simulations, built on top of your real usage data, allows you to model and test new pricing strategies risk-free, before making them live.

-Get which pricing models drive the best results and identify areas for further refinement based on real-world performance data.
+Understand which pricing models drive the best results and identify areas for further refinement based on real-time data.
 This capability directly supports the ongoing competitive pricing analysis process by providing feedback on your strategies.

 Ready to solve billing?